benjamincharity/angular-keypad/README.md

         this.numbers = '';
     }

-    // I will be called each time the right button is interacted with doSomething($event, numbers) {
+    // I will be called each time the left (backspace) button is interacted with doSomething($event, numbers) {
         console.log('The backspace button on the left was clicked!');
         console.log('Original click event object: ', $event)